xavierdutreilh/wintersmith-sitemap/README.md

 ## Using

 `wintersmith-sitemap` extracts all Markdown pages from the content tree and lists them into the sitemap.
 By default, the sitemap only contains the location of all pages.
-If you need to set up their last modification date, their change frequency or their priority, you may want to define them into their metadata:
+If you need to include more information like the last modification date, the change frequency, or the priority, you need to define this information in the metadata:

 ```markdown
 ---